 As noted previously, the FERC has considered the strategic manipulation of the transmission system with respect to the sale of electric power to wholesalers.
 To mitigate the market power that the vertical integration of the electricity industry confers on the operator of the transmission system, it has encouraged the formation of ISOs to handle the day-to-day operation of transmission systems.
 ISOs being corporately unrelated to utilities reduce the probability that utilities with large investments in generation capacity will be able to strategically limit the availability of transmission capacity.
 Recall in Hogan's simulation of the exploitation of the spot market for generation that the dominant firm did not take any actions that actually lowered the total amount of transmission capacity.
-It simply increased its production of the competitive fringe throughout the transmission system and not just on the constrained transmission line.
-Presumably, this crowding-out effect is achievable because the dominant utility owns and operates the transmission system.
+It simply increased its production of electric power because its market dominance allows it to "crowd out" the production of the competitive fringe throughout the transmission system and not just on the constrained transmission line.
+Presumably, this crowding-out effect is achievable because the dominant utility owns and operates the transmission system.35